Goal-Oriented Status Updating for Real-time Remote Inference over Networks with Two-Way Delay: Simulations

-Using this AR process, we illustrate the performance of the optimal policy derived for the scheduling problem specified in \eqref{Problem 1: Inner opt problem}-\eqref{Problem 1: Outer opt problem} under time-invariant packet length selection.
-Let the number of delay states be $N = 2$, implying that the delay state $C_i$ in the $i$-th epoch follows a two-state Markov chain with transition probabilities $p_{11}$, $p_{12}$, $p_{21}$, and $p_{22}$.
+Using this AR process, we illustrate the performance of the optimal policy derived for the scheduling problem specified in~\eqref{Problem 1: Inner opt problem}-\eqref{Problem 1: Outer opt problem} under time-invariant packet length selection.
+For this experiment, we set the maximum allowable packet length to~$l = 10$ and the buffer size to $B = 75$.

+Let the number of network delay states be $N = 2$, implying that the delay state $C_i$ in the $i$-th epoch follows a two-state Markov chain with transition probabilities $\{p_{jk}\}_{j,k \in \{1,2\}}$.
 During the simulations, we assume $p_{12} = p_{21}$, ensuring that each delay state has a steady-state probability of $\frac{1}{2}$.

+We assume a simple transmission delay model that scales with the packet length and the current network conditions.
 The transmission delay $T_i(l)$ for each delay state is given by

+where $\sigma$ is a scaling parameter.
+On the other hand, the corresponding feedback delay $F_i$ is given by

+We control the delay memory by varying the sum of transition probabilities $\alpha = p_{12} + p_{21}$.
+When $\alpha = 1$, i.e., ${p_{12} = p_{21} = \frac{1}{2}}$, both delay states are equally likely in the $i$-th epoch, independent of the delay state in the $(i-1)$-th epoch.
+Consequently, the delay distribution is i.i.d..
+However, as $\alpha$ deviates from $1$, the delay memory increases, and the delay state in the $(i-1)$-th epoch becomes more informative about the delay state in the $i$-th epoch.